wdi-sg/activerecord-intro/readme.md

 ### Methods - Tunr (You Do (In Pry!) - 15 / 90)

+> ¡!
+Don't forget to require 'pry' when you want to use binding.pry in your program

 [Part 1.3 - Use Your Artist Model](https://github.com/ga-wdi-exercises/tunr-active-record#part-13---use-your-artist-model)

 ## Associations